-EAFA seeks to enhance the cultural diversity of its collection and promote access and engagement to a range of users and publics.
+EAFA seeks to enhance the cultural diversity of its collection and promote access and engagement to the widest possible range of users.
 This includes supporting physical access to the collection for users with disabilities and ensuring that resources are available online.
-EAFA's new front end/ website will be compliant with web standards such as W3C which support users with disabilities and improve the accessibility of websites.
+EAFA's website is compliant with web standards such as WCAG 2.0 which support users with disabilities and improve the accessibility of websites.
 The Archive Centre is fully accessible to all and has a free car park and lift to the East Anglian Film Archive.
-There is a disabled toilet at the archive.
+There is a disabled toilet at the archive Where possible we will aim to add subtitles to films.
+All staff have received diversity training.